minazone/mina-zkapp-template/README.md

 ## Getting Started

+Click on `Use this template` to create the repo for your zkApp.

-To use this project template, follow these steps:
+Then, to use this project template, follow these steps:

 1. Clone this repository: `git clone https://github.com/your-username/your-repo.git`
 2. Navigate to the project directory: `cd your-repo`
 3. Install project dependencies: `pnpm install`
 4. Start the development server: `pnpm run dev`
 5. Open your browser and visit http://localhost:3000 to see the application in action.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Resources